Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Design

 \subsection{Bluetooth-based Contact Tracing}

-Bluetooth-based contact tracing involves all entities except the smart contract group and all layers except Smart Contract Service Layer.
-The mobile APP on the second layer packs the Bluetooth contact data in the transactions, broadcasts them on the blockchain network, and saves all of them in the blockchain database.
-Similarly, the mobile APP processes real-time transactions received about the senders' health status, matches user contact records and reminds users of the danger of contact with infected persons.
-In the transaction, we will record four elements: a period of users detecting each other $\mathtt{\Delta t^B}$, the detected mac addresses $\mathtt{MacAddress}$, mobile phone model $\mathtt{Apple Inc}$ for example, and the received signal strength index $\mathtt{RSSI}$.

-Fig.1 overviews the workflow of Bluetooth-based contact tracing.
-It helps users from the first layer to exchange randomized mac addresses with each other, and then packet the data with a timestamp and received (Bluetooth) signal strength index $\mathtt{RSSI}$ in the transaction, which is sent to the blockchain database in the Data Storage Layer.
-The signal strength of different Bluetooth devices will be different, so we assume that users are using the same type of Apple mobile phone, which provides assumption conditions for the next section to calculate the distance between two users through signal strength.
-Except that, this Bluetooth-based service will alert users when receiving transactions containing infected health status from another user.
+In this section, we use examples and illustrations to demonstrate this Bluetooth-based contact tracing service.
+It involves all entities and layers, including $\mathtt{Contract^{special}}$ in Smart Contract Service Layer.

+First, the smartphone application packs users' four essential data in the transactions: time intervals that users detected each other $\mathtt{\Delta time^B}$, the detected mac addresses $\mathtt{MacAddress}$, smartphone model $\mathtt{DeviceType}$, and the received signal strength index $\mathtt{RSSI}$.
+Then, this application broadcasts transactions on the blockchain network, all saved in the blockchain database.
+For security and privacy purpose, users' Bluetooth contact records are saved locally on their smartphones.

+If a user is infected, we assume that he is honest to send $\mathtt{Tx}$s containing his contact records in the last 14 days to $\mathtt{Contract^{special}}$.
+Due to the blockchain gossip protocol\cite{vujivcic2018blockchain}\cite{xiao2020survey}, every participant in the network can receive and forward the infected Bluetooth $\mathtt{Tx}$s.
+When users' smartphone application receives transactions about infected users' status and Bluetooth addresses, it will match users' contact records with their local data and alert them if there is a matched Bluetooth address with infected patients.

-Fig. 4 shows that the mobile app in layer 2 detects surrounding users through Bluetooth, recording the time interval $\mathtt{\Delta t^B}$ of direct contact of the users, the random mac address $\mathtt{MacAddr}$ of the other user, the type of mobile device $\mathtt{DeviceType}$, and the range of $\mathtt{RSSI}$.
-The mobile app will packet these segments into a transaction to broadcast in this blockchain network and store in the blockchain database.
-And the mobile APP will store all the Bluetooth mac addresses generated locally for another service functionality health tracing, which will be discussed in the next section.
+Fig. \ref{fig:bluetooth_contact_tracing} shows that when users are close to each other, their smartphone application scans surrounding users through Bluetooth.
+At the same time, it calculates the time interval $\mathtt{\Delta t^B}$ of direct contact of the users, and the range of $\mathtt{RSSI}$, and then, it records the random mac address $\mathtt{MacAddr}$, and the type of mobile device $\mathtt{DeviceType}$ of the others.
+After that, this application packets the four elements $\mathtt{\Delta time^B}$, $\mathtt{MacAddr}$, $\mathtt{DeviceType}$, and $\mathtt{RSSI}$ into a transaction to broadcast in this blockchain network.